Chair

 Special note: If a student taking a designated one-semester senior seminar in the first semester of their senior year would like to extend that work into a senior thesis in their final semester, they may petition for special permission to enroll in SOCI BC3088 INDIVIDUAL SENIOR PROJECTS to do so, with approval of their program adviser and a faculty member willing to advise them.
 Petitions must be received one week prior to the advance program filing deadline of their final semester and will only be granted in rare circumstances.

-All seniors must submit a final, spiral-bound copy and an electronic file (PDF or Word) of the research paper or senior thesis to the Department no later than the last day of classes of the second semester of their senior year in order to receive credit (Pass or Pass with Distinction) for the senior requirement.
+In order to keep our archive of senior projects current, all seniors should submit a final, spiral-bound copy and an electronic file (PDF or Word) of the research paper or senior thesis to the Department no later than the last day of exams of the second semester of their senior year.

 Use this Major Requirements Worksheet to identify the major requirements that you have completed.